guildai/guild.ai/pages/docs/guides/create-object-detector.md

 named `guild.yml` and located in the project root directory.

 For the examples, we use the environment variable `PROJECT` to represent the project directory.
-For our example, we will create the project in ``~/sample-object-detector``.
+For our example, we create the project in ``~/sample-object-detector``.
 Feel free to create the project in another location.
 If you use a different location, define `PROJECT` accordingly.